 Clients that can use hosted layers

 Hosted layers communicate through the well-known GeoServices REST Specification and can consequently be used by Esri and third-party apps.
-An easy way to view your services is through Map Viewer, but you can also make your own app using the ArcGIS Runtime SDKs, configurable apps, or Web AppBuilder for ArcGIS.
-Other supported client apps include Collector for ArcGIS, Explorer for ArcGIS, ArcMap, and ArcGIS Pro.
+You can view your services in Map Viewer or Map Viewer Classic, and you can also make your own app using ArcGIS Maps SDKs, ArcGIS Configurable Apps templates, or ArcGIS Web AppBuilder.
+Other supported client apps include ArcGIS Field Maps and ArcGIS Pro.
 See Common clients of ArcGIS Enterprise for additional clients.

 Access to hosted layers

-By default, hosted layers are private when you publish them and are only accessible to the person who published them.
+By default, hosted layers are private when published and are only accessible to the person who published them.
 Hosted layers do not appear in search results and aren't part of any group by default.
-You can choose to make your hosted layers available to specific groups in your portal, all members of your portal, or you can even make them available to anyone who can connect to your portal.
+You can make your hosted layers available to specific groups in your ArcGIS Enterprise organization, all members of your organization, or to anyone who can connect to your organization.
 See Share items for more information.